ibm-cloud-docs/netezza/security/usage-odbc-oidc.md

 http://localhost:8888/callback
 ```

 This URI must be registered in the Azure IdP to enable successful redirection during authentication.
+For more information, see [Configure redirect URI on Azure IdP](/docs/netezza?topic=netezza-oidc-docs#cruai).
 {: note}

-### 3. Set the `NZREST` Environment Variable
+### 3. Set the `NZREST` environment variable

 Define the public URL of the `nzrest` service as the value of the `NZREST` environment variable.